mhm233/Allora-using-prophet/README.md

         - TIMEFRAME >= 30m if TRAINING_DAYS <= 2
         - TIMEFRAME >= 4h if TRAINING_DAYS <= 30
         - TIMEFRAME >= 4d if TRAINING_DAYS >= 31
-    - MODEL
-    Must be one in ('LinearRegression','SVR','KernelRidge','BayesianRidge').
-    You can easily add support for any other models by [adding it here](https://github.com/allora-network/basic-coin-prediction-node/blob/main/model.py#L133).
     - REGION
     Used for the Binance API.
 This should be in this form: `US`, `EU`, etc.
     - DATA_PROVIDER